 Figure 6.2.2.3-1: PDCP Data PDU format for DRBs with 18 bits PDCP SN

-6.2.2.4 Data PDU for sidelink DRBs for groupcast and broadcast and for the sidelink SRB0
+6.2.2.4 Data PDU for sidelink DRBs for groupcast and broadcast, for the sidelink SRB0 and for the sidelink SRB4

 Figure 6.2.2.4-1 shows the format of the PDCP Data PDU with 12 bits PDCP SN.
-This format is applicable for sidelink DRBs for groupcast and broadcast and for the sidelink SRB0.
+This format is applicable for sidelink DRBs for groupcast and broadcast, for the sidelink SRB0 and for the sidelink SRB4.

-Figure 6.2.2.4-1: PDCP Data PDU format for sidelink DRBs for groupcast and broadcast and for the sidelink SRB0
+Figure 6.2.2.4-1: PDCP Data PDU format for sidelink DRBs for groupcast and broadcast, for the sidelink SRB0 and for the sidelink SRB4

 NOTE: There is no control PDU for SLRBs for groupcast and broadcast.
 Thus, there is no D/C field in the PDCP Data PDU format for SLRBs for groupcast and broadcast.
 SDU type is only applicable for sidelink DRB.